 We adhere to the YMCA standard which calls for 1 guard for every 25 swimmers.

 While honoring our history rooted in Christian principles, our longtime mission of “FOR ALL” encourages and welcomes all backgrounds to join us at camp.
 Our “Spirit, Mind, and Body Ceremony” introduces the 3 sides of the YMCA triangle and the concept of “letting your light shine.”
 Campers may attend with their cabin a values-based “chapel” service once or twice a week, and participate in cabin/unit devotions focusing on personal growth, friendship, and values.
-We celebrate Christmas in July during the session containing July 25 and sing a simple “Grace” of thanks before each meal.
+We celebrate Christmas in July during the session containing July 25 and often sing a simple “Grace” of thanks before each meal.

 Activities are designed with safety features.
 Staff are trained in risk management.
 We are accredited by the American Camp Association, the standard of the industry, for safety practices.

 No!
 Each camper must provide a YMCA Camp Ernst Health Form including health history (which does NOT require a doctor’s signature.)
 A general health screening will be conducted during Sunday check-in.

 Yes.
 There is a licensed nurse on duty at all times.
 The nurse or health care assistant will handle all medications (prescription & non-prescription), minor illnesses and injuries.
 We do have OTC medications available.
 Parents will be notified at the discretion of the nurse: Basically, if there is a significant health problem, a continuing fever of 101+, or if camper needs treatment beyond our health center.
 In the event of an emergency, St. Elizabeth Hospital in Florence is only 10 minutes away.

 The meals are planned and prepared by cooks.
 Food allergies and the likes and dislikes of campers are considered and we provide an alternative table with salads, vegetables & fruits.